Storia-AI/sage/README.md

     export PINECONE_API_KEY=...
     ```

-2. Create a Pinecone index [on their website](https://pinecone.io) and export the name:
+2. Create a Pinecone account.
+Export the desired index name (if it doesn't exist yet, we'll create it):
     ```
     export PINECONE_INDEX_NAME=...
     ```